Legal Advice for Franchising — 78 results

 Franchising continues to increase its share of how America and the rest of the world do business.
 The reason is that franchising offers the entrepreneur a distinctive and proven concept, as... more

-Written by attorney Aaron Kelly, over 4 years ago.
+Written by attorney Aaron Kelly, almost 5 years ago.

 Franchise agreements, breach of contract, and the role of franchisee